Desperately Seeking Something? Try These Free Research Tools

 Movies

 Ever wonder if a movie is appropriate for your family?
-ScreenIt has detailed reviews for movies and videos.
-You'll know just how much language, violence, sex, and other potentially offensive material you'll be exposed to.
+Common Sense Media has detailed reviews and age-based recommendations for movies and TV shows.

 Rotten Tomatoes is a site for both casual movie-goers and film buffs alike.
 Millions each month use Rotten Tomatoes as a dependable resource and objective coverage of movies and videos.
 With more than 100,000 titles and 360,000 review links in its ever-gro wing database, Rotten Tomatoes offers a fun and informative way to discover the critical reaction on movies from the nation's top print and online film critics, neatly summarized via the TomatoMeter.